Ankitraghav000/Docker/README.md

 docker container run -it imagename /bin/bash
 ```
 #### Create image directly
-In last two commands firstly we have to export the data in file then convert to docker image
+In last two commands firstly we have to export the data in file then convert to docker image.
 Now, we can create image directly
 ```
 docker container commit (id) imagename